Poortugal; Where all dreams are shattered and all nightmares begin

 There is a high probability of many things going wrong in your life if you live in and from Portugal, and sometimes terribly badly.

-No one can get rich in Portugal, one can ONLY become poor, and very fast.
+No one can get rich in Portugal, you ONLY have the option of becoming poor, and very quickly.

-Portugal’s national intercity transport system is very deficient and very expensive for what it offers.
-It does not encourage commuting from city to city by national transport, because there is no practical and quick access to other intermodal connections (unlike what is so common elsewhere in the EU), which forces you to overuse your vehicle, which is not good for the environment (and for your wallet), and on top of that it’s very expensive to travel by car in Portugal, as Portugal is probably the EU country with most tolls per km.
+Portugal’s national intercity transportation system is very deficient and very expensive for what it offers.
+It doesn’t encourage commuting from city to city by national transport, because there is no practical and quick access to other intermodal connections (unlike what is so common elsewhere in the EU), which forces you to overuse your vehicle, which is not good for the environment (and for your wallet), and on top of that it is very expensive to travel by car in Portugal, as Portugal is probably the EU country with the most tolls per km.
 In practice, you have to pay a toll every 20-40 km, not counting the mandatory bridge tolls.
-Adding to this, the very expensive fuel, which is also one of the most expensive in the EU, and you have a situation that does not encourage mobility in the country at all, so people are forced to stay at home or just move to very nearby places.
+Adding to this, the very expensive fuel, which is also one of the most expensive in the EU, and you have a situation that does not encourage mobility in the country at all, forcing people to stay at home or just move to very nearby places.

-In the end, all these very high mobility costs and the lack of adequate public transport will “very stupidly” just severely damage the country’s economy, affecting everyone and all sectors, directly and indirectly, further impoverishing the Portuguese economy, but, alas, no one sees this or cares about it in Portugal.
+In the end, all these very high mobility costs and the lack of adequate public transportation will “very stupidly” just severely damage the country’s economy, affecting everyone and all sectors, directly and indirectly, further impoverishing the Portuguese economy, but, alas, no one sees or cares about this in Portugal.

 As far as European connections are concerned, you are also screwed if you live in Portugal, as you are literally cut off from Europe, because Portugal is a desert of good low-cost European transportation connections.
 THERE IS NO TGV or any other type of comfortable and practical high speed train to take you to the rest of Europe, so you are left with two very expensive options, taking a plane or driving thousands and thousands of kilometers just to reach the nearest major European city.